mrrohanrp/react-redux-typescript-boilerplate/README.md

-# Frontend Boilerplate with React, Redux & JavaScript with Linting [css build]
+# Frontend Boilerplate with React, Redux & JavaScript with Linting [scss build]

 ## check different builds in branches